Escape the package avalanche

 Aside from throwing up your hands in frustration, what else can your mail center do to mitigate the challenges and improve the situation?
 Embrace smart technology.

 Keep students and administrators healthy and happy, as well as reduce the stress on your overworked mail center staff.
 It’s never been easier to make mailroom backlogs a thing of the past.
 It’s easy—if you deploy the right technology.

 The combination of self-service pickup along with inbound tracking software has proven to help campus mail centers deliver packages with speed and precision.
 Automated inbound tracking reduces the risk of lost or misplaced packages.
 It eliminates time-wasting manual logins as each arriving package is scanned to capture all package and recipient data for tracking.
 Then the automated system generates a notice to the recipient to pick up their package at the assigned location.
 There’s no need for recipient to rush to the mail center during operating hours since self-service contactless pickup is available 24/7.
 Students, faculty and staff can retrieve items securely at any hour, any day of the week, while maintaining social distance.

 Recipients receive a one-time, secure PIN or barcode that opens the locker.
 Letters and packages remain inside the locker until retrieved by the intended recipient.
 After the package is picked up, the locker is free to be used for another package, for another recipient.
 Every aspect of delivery and pickup is automatically tracked.

-With package volume increasing more than 10% annually***, colleges and universities need a simple and cost-effective way to improve the on-campus mail experience.
+Package volume is already causing significant problems for nearly a third of colleges and universities,*** and is projected to increase by almost 15% annually through 2024.** Clearly there is a need for a simple and cost-effective way to improve the on-campus mail experience.
 Pitney Bowes has solutions that can help streamline and improve sending and receiving on your campus.
-Learn how automated inbound tracking plus self-service pickup can help you escape the package avalanche with ease.
+Learn how automated inbound tracking plus self-service pickup can help you escape the fast-growing package avalanche with ease.